 What is the deadline to submit verification documents?

-Generally, verification documents should be submitted no later than 30 days of receiving initial notification that additional documents are needed to allow for processing time.
+Generally, verification documents should be submitted no later than 30 days after receiving initial notification that additional documents are needed to allow for processing time.
 Verification documents submitted no later than 1 month before the start of the term will be processed in time for the respective payment deadline.
 Although SUBR will make every effort to process all paperwork received, information received after one (1) month of the start date for each semester may not allow adequate time for processing to be awarded prior to the first day of class for each semester.

 For full consideration of all aid resources, required verification documents need to be submitted for review to the SUBR Office of Student Financial Aid no later than 30 days after the initial request for information.
 Verification documents received after the 30-day deadline can still be verified, but the types of financial aid offered may be limited.
 The Office of Student Financial Aid must complete verification before the end of the academic year, or before your last term of attendance in the year, otherwise you may not be eligible for financial aid, including aid already disbursed.
-For consideration of federal student loans, your file must be completed, awarded and loans acknowledged prior to the last class day of the term.
+For consideration of federal student loans, your file must be completed, awarded, and loans acknowledged prior to the last class day of the term.

 If you need assistance or have any questions about the verification process, please contact the Office of Student Financial Aid, Monday - Friday from 8:00 am – 5:00 pm Central at 225-771-2790 or by email at financialaid@subr.edu Please allow three (3) working days for all emails to be returned and two (2) working days for all voicemails to be returned.